 David will assist the client in assembling a design team.
 He will undertake Site Analysis and feasibility studies.
 This stage may be undertaken as a stand alone phase.

 RIBA Stage 2 / Concept Design.

 During this stage David will prepare options for discussion and develop the design in conjunction with the emerging brief.

 RIBA Stage 3 / Spatial Co-ordination & Planning Submissions.

-Once a preferred design option has been found, David will consider the design in further detail, addressing the surrounding context, cost and construction implications, culminating in an application for statutory planning approvals.
+Once a preferred design option has been found, David will consider the design in more detail, addressing the surrounding context, cost and construction implications, culminating in an application for statutory planning approvals.